-Hayley was voted the winner of Gold Zone in March 2016.
-Here she reports back on how she got straight to work making the most of her prize money…
+James was voted the winner of the Dysprosium Zone in March 2015.
+Here he reports back on how he ‘s been using his £500 prize money.

-If you’d like the chance to win £500 for your own public engagement activities, apply now to take part in the next I’m a Scientist event at imascientist.org.uk/scientist-apply.
+If you’d like the chance to win funding to develop your public engagement project, apply for I’m a Scientist at imascientist.org.uk/scientist-apply

 I never expected to win the Dysprosium Zone in March 2015, as that I’m a Scientist event began my hope was to make it past the first eviction, such was the competition within the zone.
 As for the event itself, the quality and variety of the questions asked was incredible and my typing speed very much increased over the course of two weeks of live chats!

 One memory that stands out for me was that our final day coincided with the solar eclipse over the UK.
 It was a fittingly cloudy day over Cambridge, but one of the schools in the zone had still got outside and measured the changes in light at their school, before sharing it with myself and others in the final open chat.
 This, and the answers from the other scientists in the zone helped my education to expand further as well, and that was the real joy of I’m a Scientist.

 I had decided to create an artificial (or “fake”) ice core to take to schools.
 As an Antarctic climate scientist, with an interest in past climates, ice cores are a vital part of that work, but are impractical to take anywhere, especially schools.